 The stunning holiday scenery provides great backdrops for photos all around the property.
 During the day, you’ll be spoiled for choice with all the decorations.
 If you’re visiting at night, look for places that have a little bit more ambient light so that people’s faces will be visible in the photos.

 The light tunnel is always a popular spot for photos.
 It’s 200 feet long, so, if you’re patient, it’s not too hard to get a nice shot without lots of people.
 The Peirce-du Pont House provides several good locations, especially by the Christmas trees.
-Almost everywhere in the Conservatory is also a good bet for a photo day or night—whether by the gorgeous trees in the main area or with the classical decorations in the Music Room, there are lots of options here.
+Almost everywhere in the East Conservatory is also a good bet for a photo day or night—whether by the gorgeous trees in the main area or with the classical decorations in the Music Room, there are lots of options here.

 There is lots of live music